-Thankfully, our top-rated asphalt paving company in Columbia, South Carolina takes the responsibility of maintaining, paving, repairing, striping, and sealcoating the roads and paths for the convenience of the citizens.
+Thankfully, we connect you with Columbia South Carolina asphalt contractors who specialize in the maintaining, paving, repairing, striping, and sealcoating the roads and paths for the convenience of the citizens.

-Although several Columbia, paving companies offer similar services, not all asphalt companies in Columbia, South Carolina are skilled enough to tackle the issues that require experience and professional knowledge.
+Although several Columbia South Carolina paving companies offer similar services, not all asphalt contractors in Columbia South Carolina are skilled enough to tackle the issues that require experience and professional knowledge.

 What Is Asphalt?

 Asphalt is a mixture that blends binder, filler, and aggregates.
 Constructors and road maintainers use it for building railway tracks, airport runways, bicycle lanes, parking lots, sports arenas, and sidewalks.

 Generally, the aggregates used for the mixture include sand, slags, crushed rock, and gravel.
 However, a few people have recently started adding waste and byproducts to increase the life of the asphalt.

 The byproducts typically include other construction materials, which vary per company.
 Experts use a binder to bind the aggregates and turn them into a strong material.
 While bitumen is a standard binder, Soda City Asphalt Solutions of Columbia South Carolina also use bio-based binders to minimize the effect of environmental stressors.